What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Stevia has the following medicinal properties:

-• Does not fill the body with "empty" type carbohydrates, when compared with sugar.
+• Does not fill the body with “empty” carbohydrates, if you compare the product with sugar.

-• Gets rid of bad cholesterol that accumulates over the years.
+• Eliminates bad cholesterol, which accumulates over the years.

-• It removes various toxic substances, slags and other compounds that negatively affect the human body.
+• Removes various toxic substances, toxins and other compounds that negatively affect the human body.

 • Improves blood circulation.